How to Get Your U.S. Student Visa

 Be prepared to give your information quickly and completely.
 If you are unable to answer the questions in English, and the visa officer does not speak your language, you can ask for an interpreter.
 Speaking English is not a requirement for a student visa.
 In fact, thousands of students come to study in the United States each year to learn how to speak English.

-The visa officer needs to know your specific objectives, both academic or professional, for studying in the United States.
+The visa officer needs to know your specific objectives, both academic and professional, for studying in the United States.
 Be prepared to explain why it is better to study your specific field in an American university than to study at home.
 Be ready to say exactly what you will study and for what career your U.S. studies will prepare you.
 Calmly state your education plans concisely and clearly.

-If you are going to the USA to learn the English language, and then earn a degree, be able to explain your complete program of study.
+If you are going to the USA to learn the English language and then earn a degree, be able to explain your complete program of study.
 Remember, it is not enough to just say, “It is better to study in the United States.”
 Give valid reasons why it is better for you.
 Visa officers like to hear honest, direct responses to questions.
 They generally react poorly to applicants who give vague answers, memorize a speech, or make overly solicitous comments about how great and wonderful the United States is.

 You should also be able to explain in detail why you chose to study at a specific school and be able to give information about that school and where you will live (dormitory, host family, or apartment).